47ronin/economic-impact-analysis/README.md

-Port of San Diego economic impact report, 2013
+Port of San Diego economic impact analysis, 2013
 ===

 The framework was adapted from Code for America’s [Annual Report](https://github.com/codeforamerica/annual/ "Code for America Annual Report") project.